Some Actions allow files to be attached to them. This article discusses file attachments in AUTTO in more detail.

 - PDF form documents

-Except for static files, all the above files would have been added to earlier Actions in the workflow (they are already known to Autto).
-Static files are those documents outside of Autto that you can attach to an Action.
+Except for static files, all the above files would have been added to earlier Actions in the workflow (they are already known to AUTTO).
+Static files are those documents outside AUTTO that you can attach to an Action.

 Only some Actions allow file attachments.
 These Actions are the following: